ramdhon/vue-dota/README.md

 # vue-dota
-Simple project generated with Vue CLI for education purposes, using OpenDota API
+Simple project generated with Vue CLI for educational purposes, using OpenDota API